paradiselabs-ai/MCO-Protocol/README.md

 ### Basic Usage

-1. Create your MCO files:
+1. Create your MCO files (and note the use of `> "NLP that adds optional context after each @definition"`):

 ```
 # mco.core